JHalt06/Books-For-The-Future/docs/DesignDoc.md

 1. Helper: Primary user, can manage their own basket and Needs.
 2. Funding Basket: Group of needs asscoiated with a helper.
 3. Need: Individual resource item with description, quantity, and other metadata.
+4. Manager: Admin user, can modify current needs in the Cupboard, or create new ones.
+Has access to updated information about the initiative (# of needs, users, etc).
+5. Cupboard: Needs posted by Managers available for Helpers to browse, checkout, etc.

 ## Architecture and Design